 Chimney stacks

 Repair category 2

-Notes General weathering and open pointing was noted.
+Notes Cracking and vegetation growth was noted.
 Chimney stacks are frequently troublesome and are often a source of dampness/water ingress.
 Ongoing monitoring/maintenance can be anticipated.
 It may be prudent to have the chimney stack inspected prior to purchase.

-Roofing including roof space Repair category 2 Notes There appears to be some chipped and broken slates.
+Roofing including roof space Repair category 2 Notes There are a number of chipped, broken and slipped slates.
 A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-Some staining was noted to visible timbers in the roof space.
-These areas should be monitored.
-There is a steel beam evident within the roof space.
-I am unable to confirm its condition and purpose and an incoming purchaser should full satisfy themselves in that regard.
+The flat roofs are overlaid with a material that has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor will be able to provide further advice.
+An infestation of wood boring insects was noted (see section dampness, rot and infestation).

 Rainwater fittings

 Repair category 2

-Notes Staining was evident around joints and corrosion was noted to cast iron sections.
+Notes Vegetation growth was noted within guttering and corrosion was noted to cast iron sections.
+There is a disconnected downpipe.